daniele-liprandi/EvoNEST-data-science/README.md

 Execute `data_fetch.py` or `data_fetch.R` to retrieve data from the EvoNEST API:

-- Configure API credentials and fetch options
+- Configure API credentials and fetch options.
+To retrieve API credentials, go to your user inside EvoNEST by pressing your avatar in the top right corner, then navigate to "API Keys" and generate a new key.
 - Downloads raw data to `downloaded_data/` directory
 - Retrieves samples, traits, and experimental measurements